 Azure Databricks pools reduce cluster start and auto-scaling times by maintaining a set of idle, ready-to-use instances.
-When a cluster attached to a pool needs an instance, it first attempts to allocate one of the pool’s idle instances.
+When a cluster is attached to a pool, cluster nodes are created using the pool’s idle instances.
 If the pool has no idle instances, the pool expands by allocating a new instance from the instance provider in order to accommodate the cluster’s request.
 When a cluster releases an instance, it returns to the pool and is free for another cluster to use.
 Only clusters attached to a pool can use that pool’s idle instances.

 You can specify a different pool for the driver node and worker nodes, or use the same pool for both.